← quantihack

 the challenge board

-a board of bounty-style challenges worth varying points will be available throughout the day. challenges are broadly tech-themed and designed to be accessible — you don't need deep domain expertise to tackle them. completing challenges contributes 40% of your team's total score.
+a board of bounty-style challenges worth varying points ran throughout the day. broadly tech-themed and designed to be accessible — no deep domain expertise required. completed challenges contributed 40% of each team's total score.

 finals 03